byuitechops/for-the-strength-of-developers/READMETemplate.md

 **Describe the reason why this child module exists, and its goals.
 Provide *why* it exists, along with *what* it does.
 Briefly describe *how* it does it.**

-This tool was created to fill in the gaps you find in your bread when you finally open up the loaf.
-It was created because so many people have to deal with so much less bread.
-This module creates goodness in the world by placing fake break into the holes.

 ## How to Install